 - Ask the dealer or an authorized technician to install the air conditioner. - Improper installation by the user may result in water leakage, electric shock, or fire. - Install the unit at a place that can withstand its weight. - Inadequate strength may cause the unit to fall down, resulting in injuries. - Use the specified cables for wiring.
 Make the connections securely so that the outside force of the cable is not applied to the terminals. - Inadequate connection and fastening may generate heat and cause a fire. - Prepare for strong winds and earthquakes and install the unit at the specified place. - Improper installation may cause the unit to topple and result in injury. - Always use an filter and other accessories specified by Mitsubishi Electric. - Ask an authorized technician to install the accessories.
 Improper installation by the user may result in water leakage, electric shock, or fire. - Never repair the unit.
-If the air conditioner must be repaired, consult the dealer. - If the unit is repaired improperly, water leakage, electric shock, or fire may result. - .
-Do not touch the heat exchanger fins. - Improper handling may result in injury.
+If the air conditioner must be repaired, consult the dealer. - If the unit is repaired improperly, water leakage, electric shock, or fire may result.

-- When handling this product, always wear protective equipment.
-EG: Gloves, full arm protection namely boiler suit, and safety glasses. - Improper handling may result in injury. - If refrigerant gas leaks during installation work, ventilate the room. - If the refrigerant gas comes into contact with a flame, poisonous gases will be released. - Install the air conditioner according to this Installation Manual. - If the unit is installed improperly, water leakage, electric shock, or fire may result. - Have all electric work done by a licensed electrician according to "Electric Facility Engineering Standard" and "Interior Wire Regulations" and the instructions given in this manual and always use a special circuit. - If the power source capacity is inadequate or electric work is performed improperly, electric shock and fire may result. - Securely install the outdoor unit terminal cover (panel). - If the terminal cover (panel) is not installed properly, dust or water may enter the outdoor unit and fire or electric shock may result. - When installing and moving the air conditioner to another site, do not charge it with a refrigerant different from the refrigerant (R407C) specified on the unit. - If a different refrigerant or air is mixed with the original refrigerant, the refrigerant cycle may malfunction and the unit may be damaged. - If the air conditioner is installed in a small room, measures must be taken to prevent the refrigerant concentration from exceeding the safety limit even if the refrigerant leaks. - Consult the dealer regarding the appropriate measures to prevent the safety limit from being exceeded.
-If the refrigerant leak and cause the safety limit to be exceeded, hazards due to lack of oxygen in the room could result. - When moving and reinstalling the air conditioner, consult the dealer or an authorized technician. - If the air conditioner is installed improperly, water leakage, electric shock, or fire may result. - After completing installation work, make sure that refrigerant gas is not leaking. - If the refrigerant gas leaks and is exposed to a fan heater, stove, oven, or other heat source, it may generate noxious gases. - Do not reconstruct or change the settings of the protection devices. - If the pressure switch, thermal switch, or other protection device is shorted and operated forcibly, or parts other than those specified by Mitsubishi Electric are used, fire or explosion may result. - · To dispose of this product, consult your dealer. - The installer and system specialist shall secure safety against leakage according to local regulation or standards. - Following standards may be applicable if local regulation are not available. - Pay a special attention to the place, such as a basement, etc. where refrigeration gas can stay, since refrigeration is heavier than the air.
+- Do not touch the heat exchanger fins. - Improper handling may result in injury. - When handling this product, always wear protective equipment.
+EG: Gloves, full arm protection namely boiler suit, and safety glasses. - Improper handling may result in injury. - If refrigerant gas leaks during installation work, ventilate the room. - If the refrigerant gas comes into contact with a flame, poisonous gases will be released. - Install the air conditioner according to this Installation Manual. - If the unit is installed improperly, water leakage, electric shock, or fire may - Have all electric work done by a licensed electrician according to "local regulations" and the instructions given in this manual. - If the power source capacity is inadequate or electric work is performed improperly, electric shock and fire may result. - Securely install the outdoor unit terminal cover (panel). - If the terminal cover (panel) is not installed properly, dust or water may enter the outdoor unit and fire or electric shock may result. - When installing or relocating the unit, make sure that no substance other than the specified refrigerant (R410A) enters the refrigerant circuit. - Any presence of foreign substance such as air can cause abnormal pressure rise or explosion. - If the air conditioner is installed in a small room, measures must be taken to prevent the refrigerant concentration in the room from exceeding the safety limit in the event of the refrigerant leakage. - Consult the dealer regarding the appropriate measures to prevent the safety limit from being exceeded.
+Should the refrigerant leak and cause the safety limit to be exceeded, hazards due to lack of oxygen in the room could result. - When moving and reinstalling the air conditioner, consult the dealer or an authorized technician. - If the air conditioner is installed improperly, water leakage, electric shock, or fire may result. - After completing installation work, make sure that refrigerant gas is not leaking. - If the refrigerant gas leaks and is exposed to a fan heater, stove, oven, or other heat source, it may generate noxious gases. - Do not reconstruct or change the settings of the protection devices. - If the pressure switch, thermal switch, or other protection device is shorted and operated forcibly, or parts other than those specified by Mitsubishi Electric are used, fire or explosion may result. - · To dispose of this product, consult your dealer. - The installer and system specialist shall secure safety against leakage according to local regulation or standards. - Following standards may be applicable if local regulation are not available. - Pay a special attention to the place, such as a basement, etc. where refrigeration gas can stay, since refrigeration is heavier than the air.